 As long as the comfort and transition layers have cooling technology like aeration channels and/or gel memory foam, hybrids can be cooler than a foam mattress and warmer than an innerspring.
 The right cooling technologies improve breathability by allowing heat and air to move away from the sleeper.
 Once it gets to the coil layer, heat continues to dissipate.

-Some people love foam, while others can’t sleep without coils.
+Some people love foam and seek mattresses without springs, while others can’t sleep without coils.
 Hybrids are the perfect compromise for couples who struggle with different comfort and mattress preferences.

 Cushioning and Contouring